cockroachdb/docs/cockroachcloud/cmek-ops-aws.md

 1. For **Key type**, specify **Symmetric Key**.
 1. For **Key usage**, specify **Encrypt and decrypt**.
 1. Under **Advanced options**, choose **KMS** for **Key material**.
-1. Select whether you will use your key for a single region or a multi-region cluster.
+1. Select single region or a multi-region key.
 1. Give the key a suitable name, or **alias**.
+Note that this cannot be changed.
 1. Set the permissions for your key with the `crdb-cmek-kms` IAM policy provided in the [Appendix](#appendix-iam-policy-for-the-cmek-key).
 1. Finish creating the key.

-After you have provisioned the IAM role and KMS key for your CockroachDB cluster's CMEK, return to [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster).
+After you have provisioned the cross-account IAM role and CMEK key for your CockroachDB cluster's CMEK, return to [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster).

 ### Option B: Use the Vault AWS-KMS secrets engine to create the CMEK key